blat-blatnik/The-Last-Assignment/README.md

 ## Note

 This game is based off of our submission for the RPG assignment for the Object Oriented Programming course at the University of Groningen.
 We fixed some bugs and added some more story elements and this upload is now a submission of the OOP Contest.
-Some bugs are probably still present in the game since we did not have a lot of time to playtest it.
-A lot of planned features are still missing.
+Some bugs are probably still present in the game since we did not have a lot of time to playtest it, and a lot of planned content was cut due to time constraints.

 If you have any feedback please [submit a github issue](https://github.com/blat-blatnik/The-Last-Assignment/issues/new).
-We welcome all feedback you can give.
+We strongly appreciate any feedback you can give.

 We hope you enjoy the game! :)